A Series of Articles on the Science Behind COVID-19

 What do the mutations mean?

-What are the main variants right now?
+What are the variants of concern right now?

 Do these variants make COVID-19 more contagious?